 - Geochronology Opportunities.
 Explain what geochronology opportunities that you already have through your existing thesis research.
 Do you have local access to geochronology facilities and expertise?
 Does your advisor direct a geochronology lab?
 Does your advisor’s research group regularly use the technique you propose to use in this project?
 (Up to 500 characters).

 - New Collaborations.
 Explain the extent to which this project represents a new collaboration with the host geochronology lab.
 Has your advisor’s research group previously interacted or collaborated with this lab?
 If so, is this a new or existing research topic of investigation?
+Are there ways in which your project and your experience address and support BAJEDI values?
 Be specific.
 (Up to 500 characters).

 Additional Required Documents